 Report the Injury

-Any injury that happens on the job should be reported to your employer right away.
+You should immediately report any injury on the job to your employer.
 Tell your supervisor or boss that you were hurt.

-It’s vital that you report the accident as soon as possible.
-If you wait more than 30 days, you might lose your right to receive benefits.
+You must report the accident as soon as possible.
+If you wait more than 30 days, you might lose your right to receive medical benefits.

 See a Doctor

-Another option the employer has is to provide the name of a Workers Compensation Managed Care Organization (WC/MCO) contracted with your employer to provide medical services.
-This organization must be approved by the Georgia SBWC.
-If your employer does not provide information about medical providers after your injury, contact a Smyrna workers’ compensation lawyer right away for help.
+Another option the employer has is to provide the name of a Workers’ Compensation Managed Care Organization (WC/MCO) contracted with your employer to provide medical treatment.
+The Georgia SBWC must approve this organization.

 Take Pictures

 Use your phone or a camera to take pictures of your injuries and the accident scene.
-It never hurts to have picture evidence as proof of what your injuries looked like right after the incident.
+It never hurts to have picture evidence as proof of your injuries right after the incident.
+Your personal injury lawyer may use this evidence when building your claim.

 Keep Track of Expenses